Wastewater treatment system

 - position of septic tank and layout of wastewater disposal area

-As the waste water treatment system is installed, you or your plumber must contact the Environmental Health Department to ensure the correct inspections occur.
+As the wastewater treatment system is installed, you or your plumber must contact our Environmental Health Services to arrange progress inspections.

-A ‘permit to use’ will be issued once the plant is installed, all necessary inspections completed and the plumber’s compliance certificate submitted.
-A waste water treatment plant must not be used until the ‘Permit to Use’ has been issued.
+A 'Permit to Use' will be issued once the system is installed, all necessary inspections completed and the plumber's compliance certificate submitted.
+A wastewater treatment plant must not be used until the 'Permit to Use' has been issued.

 Managing onsite wastewater systems

 Septic tank systems do not have an unlimited life span, although you can expect to have many years of service from them.
 Responsibility for managing an onsite wastewater system lies with the property owner.
 A properly managed wastewater system will assist in prolonging the life of the system and prevent it from a premature failure resulting in a public health risk to the occupants and surrounding environment.

 Some systems such as treatment plants must be regularly maintained by a professional service technician.
 The maintenance reports must be forwarded to our Environmental Health Services as per the original 'Permit to Use'.